-Dr. Jones is both a music scholar and an active performer.
-He holds a Ph.
-D. in music theory from Indiana University (2004) and a M.M. in music theory from the University of Texas at Austin (1996).
-He was promoted to the rank of Associate Professor of Music Theory in 2012, four years after beginning as an Assistant Professor at Butler in Fall 2008.
-He previously was employed as an Assistant Professor at the University of Missouri-Columbia.
-In October 2009, he presented his research at the Society for Music Theory national conference in Montreal.
-He has publications in the Journal of Music Theory Pedagogy, Indiana Theory Review and Guitar Review and has recently written five articles for the forthcoming new edition of the Grove Dictionary of American Music.
+Recent presentations include the summer 2021 Music Theory of the Mid Atlantic conference, and he has presented at the Society for Music Theory national conference as well.
+He has publications in the Journal of Music Theory Pedagogy, Honors in Practice, Indiana Theory Review, Soundboard, and Guitar Review.
+He has also authored five articles for the new edition of the Grove Dictionary of American Music and published and presented extensively on teaching & learning.
 His music-theoretical interests include instrument-specific analyses, the rhetoric of sonata form, and music of the Elizabethan era.
 Dr. Jones is devoted to pedagogy and attended the 2007 Wakonse conference on college teaching in Stony Lake, Michigan.
-He is proud to be a member of the honor societies Phi Beta Kappa and Pi Kappa Lambda.
-He served as the chapter President.
+He is proud to be a member of the honor society Phi Beta Kappa, having previously served as the chapter President.